eben619/Zero-To-Dapp-Workshop/README.md

         escrowAgent = msg.sender;: Assigns the deployer of the contract as the escrow agent.

-        currentState = State.AWAITING_PAYMENT;: Sets the initial state of the escrow to AWAITING_PAYMENT, indicating that the contract is waiting for the buyer to deposit funds.
+        currentState = State.AWAITING_PAYMENT;  Sets the initial state of the escrow to AWAITING_PAYMENT, indicating that the contract is waiting for the buyer to deposit funds.